 - Vulnerable bursary of £1,200: for students aged 16-18 who are care leavers or in care, or claiming income support or registered disabled AND in receipt of either ESA and DLA, or PIP and Universal Credit.

-- Discretionary bursary: for students aged 16-18 on 31/08/2017 or age 19+ who are on the second year of a course they started when aged 16-18, or aged 19-24 with an Education Health Care Plan (EHCP) and live with a family whose income is less than £21,000 a year.
-The bursary will pay for essential course costs and contribute up to 50% towards the cost of a travel pass ordered through the college.
+- Discretionary bursary: for students aged 16-18 on 31/08/2017, or age 19+ who are on the second year of a course they started when aged 16-18, or aged 19-24 with an Education Health Care Plan (EHCP), and who live with a family whose income is less than £21,000 a year.
+The bursary will pay for essential course costs, and contribute up to 50% towards the cost of a travel pass ordered through the college.